 - This is a group swim—please bring a team-player attitude.

 - Brightly colored swim caps are required for all swimmers.
 The best colors are bright/neon pink, yellow, orange, or red.
-Avoid white, silver, blues and greens, and other colors that blend in with waves and water.
+Avoid white, silver, blue and green, which blend in with waves and water.

 - Fins are required for those swimmers who cannot keep up with one of the pods.